Karppimc/Kubernetes-Task/README.md

-# Task Details Tracker
+# Task Tracker

-This project is a **Task Details Tracker** web application that allows users to manage tasks and their associated time intervals effectively.
+This project is a **Task Tracker** web application that allows users to manage tasks and their associated time intervals effectively.
-- Frontend is done by me with React
+- Frontend is done with React
-- Backend was provided by our teacher, added here for reference
+- Backend was provided by our teacher, added here for reference.
+Express, sqlite

 ## Features